 Please note that we recommend using a network cable to connect the network from your campus residence.

-Once you connect to the campus network for the first time, opening any webpage in your browser should automatically redirect you to http://join.stmartin.edu where you can follow the onscreen directions to complete your registration.
-If you have the MAC code for a device you want to register and you have access to a computer which is connected to the internet, you can register another device by pointing your browser to http://join.stmartin.edu and following the onscreen instructions.
-If you want help registering your personal computer, game console or smart phone on the campus network please contact the Help Desk by email or at 360-438-4338, or stop by to see us in the O'Grady Library on the main level next to the elevator.
+When you connect to the campus network for the first time, opening any webpage in your browser should automatically redirect you to nac.stmartin.edu.
+Follow the onscreen directions to complete your registration.
+If you have the MAC address for the device you want to register and you have access to a computer connected to the internet, you can register another device by going to nac.stmartin.edu/status and selecting “register another device.”
+If you want help registering your personal computer, game console or smart phone, please contact the help desk at email@example.com or 360-688-2222.
+You are also welcome to visit us in the O’Grady Library on the main level next to the elevator.

 - Restart your computer; the computer might not have recognized the network when started last.